 - ARM 64-bit (base image only)

 Although not all Red Hat images were supported across all architectures at first, nearly all are now available on all listed architectures.
-See Universal Base Images (UBI): Images, repositories, and packages for a list of supported images.

 1.3.
 Getting container tools